-Application All applications can be completed online at www.admissions.strasbergmethodacting.com It is important to select the correct form, program of study and intended start date.
+Application All applications can be completed online at www.admissions.strasberg.edu It is important to select the correct form, program of study and intended start date.
 Submitted applications must be accompanied by all required admission documents for admissions review.
-To obtain a paper application, contact losangeles@strasberg.com
+Supplemental application materials can be emailed to frontdeskla@strasberg.edu

-Application fee (non-refundable) \$75.
+Application fee (non-ref undable) \$75.
 May be paid by online check, debit or credit card.
-Application fee is not required for Short-Term Intensives.
+Application fee is not required for Short-Term Intensives-only the non-refundable \$800 deposit.